irishgordo/harvester-wiki/Setting-Up-Harvester-Development-Environment.md

 ### HCI Mode(Recommended)

 You should be able to download the latest Harvester ISO from [here](https://releases.rancher.com/harvester/master/harvester-amd64.iso).
-The CI in [rancher/harvester-installer](https://github.com/rancher/harvester-installer) repo will auto-build the newest ISO image upon every merged PRs, it will also run a daily cronjob at 00:00 am (UTC time) to build a daily newest ISO image.
+The CI in [rancher/harvester-installer](https://github.com/rancher/harvester-installer) repo will auto-build the newest ISO image upon every merged PRs, it will also run a daily cronjob at 00:00 am (UTC) to build a daily newest ISO image.

 For `initrd` and `vmlinuz` files they are available at:
 - [harvester-initrd-amd64](https://releases.rancher.com/harvester/master/harvester-initrd-amd64)